Features & Usage

 Arguments:

-: The name of the package to rollback.
+[PACKAGE]: The name of the package to rollback.

 Options:

-: Rollback the last transaction.
+--last-transaction: Rollback the last transaction.

 zoi run [cmd_alias] [args]...

-Execute a command defined in a local zoi.yaml
+Execute a command defined in a local zoi.yaml file.

 Arguments:

-: Arguments to pass to the command.
+[cmd_alias]: The alias of the command to execute.[args]...: Arguments to pass to the command.

 zoi search <search_term>

-(alias: s
+(alias: s)

 Searches for packages by name or description.